 You may wish to plant banana pups in pots to keep them indoors as potted plants through winter.
 Once all danger of frost passes, replant in larger containers or directly into the ground outdoors.

 Remember, young plants of all kinds are delicate when first placed outdoors after winter.
-Take steps to acclimate the young banana trees before putting them out, and protect them from the direct rays of the sun for a couple of weeks after transplanting banana trees.
+Take steps to acclimate the young banana before putting them out, and protect them from the direct rays of the sun for a couple of weeks after transplanting banana trees.

 Steps To Grow Banana Trees Successfully